narajaon/onestatus/README.md

 tmux set-option status-left -g fg=default bg=default "{the output of function}"
 ```

-There you customized your OneStatus.
-Read on to see the deatails
 ## The API
 You must have noticed that the json file has these types of attributes
 - tmux option: an option that will be sent to tmux, you can learn more about them in `man tmux`